 Windycitysalmon kicks off the season on Lake Michigan in April as massive schools of Coho Salmon assemble in the southern basin of the lake between Chicago and Waukegan.
 While these fish aren’t the kind of monsters that we tangle with later in the season, the shear numbers that you can expect to hook into and catch, sometimes in just few hours, can be truly amazing.
 We will often have 2-3-4 fish on at the same time and our record was 10 fish on at once!

 These Coho typically run about 3-6 lbs (18″-24″) with limit catches of 20-30 fish not at all uncommon.
-Gorging themselves on baitfish, Coho are putting on weight quickly after a long winter and usually by sometime in June – with the numbers of Coho diminishing a little, but the catch including other species of fish – Coho can approach weights of 7-9 lbs.
-Windycitysalmon crews can also hook into a fair number of large Chinook Salmon and Steelhead (Rainbow) Trout during this time of year as well when we find ourselves fishing deeper, common waters inhabited by all three species (Coho, Kings, and Steelhead).
+Gorging themselves on baitfish, Coho are putting on weight quickly after a long winter and usually by sometime in June – with the numbers of Coho diminishing a little, but the catch including other species of fish – Coho can approach weights of 7-10 lbs+.
+Windycitysalmon crews can also hook into a fair number of large Chinook Salmon and Steelhead (Rainbow) Trout during this time of year as well when we find ourselves fishing deeper, overlapping waters inhabited by all three species (Coho, Kings, and Steelhead).
 In this regard, Captain Rick will try his best to give you a shot at these other fish as well when the conditions arise.

-Moving into later June, the lake begins to stratify with cold water – which salmon and trout primarily inhabit – descending deeper and fish tend to be less concentrated.
-This time of year starts to yield more mixed catches of fish from more Coho in the 7-9lb class to the addition of more Lake Trout and Steelhead being caught in the 5-16lb range.
+Moving into later June, the lake usually begins to stratify with cold water – which salmon and trout primarily inhabit – descending deeper and fish tend to be less concentrated.
+This time of year starts to yield more mixed catches of fish from more Coho in the 4-8lb class to the addition of more Lake Trout and Steelhead being caught in the 5-16lb range.
 Chinook Salmon are starting to be caught in increasing numbers as well.
 This is the time of year when you can expect to catch a large variety of bigger fish and the weather is often very nice too.

 Starting near the second half of July and most of August begins the primetime for big Chinook (king) Salmon in the 12-20lb+ range and is usually the most anticipated time of year on the Great Lakes overall by anglers and captains alike.
 Chinook (king) Salmon are the pinnacle of the Great Lakes food chain and largest of all salmon found anywhere in the world with these very aggressive fish feeding heavily ahead of their spawning season in the fall.